 The mouse or touchpad is the device typically used to control the pointer or cursor displayed on a computer screen.
 You may find using a mouse or a touchpad difficult, particularly if you have tremor or stiffness.

 It is possible to adjust the way your mouse or touchpad behaves by adjusting settings on the computer or by installing software specially designed to adapt the behaviour of the device to compensate for tremor.
 This includes changing the speed and/or sensitivity of your movements to give you more time when double clicking, slowing down the cursor on the screen or providing visual cues as to where the cursor is moving.
 In some cases, you might find it useful to replace your mouse with a ‘rollerball’ mouse.
 This is a static device with a large ball on top, which can be moved using your fingers, thumbs and palms, and can offer more control.

-Today, touchscreen technology allows you to directly control your computer without using a mouse at all.
+Today, touchscreen and voice enabled technology allows you to directly control your computer without using a mouse at all.

 Voice recognition, dictation, and text to speech

 Voice recognition or dictation software converts the words you say into text or commands.
 This can be useful if you have problems typing or using a mouse.
 You can dictate text, navigate around your computer and use the Internet using voice commands.
 Teaching the computer software to recognise your voice can take time and patience but once mastered this it can be very helpful.

 Some people find using a combination of a keyboard, a mouse and voice recognition software for different tasks suits them best.

 Increasingly, computer operating systems also have built-in text to speech capabilities which means that content can be read to you.
 This can be very helpful if you have difficulty reading or have problems with your sight.
 Many computers offer a variety of voices that are fluent in different languages.

 Where can I find reliable Parkinson’s and health information online?